splittingred/modActiveDirectory/README.md

 Simply install via Package Management in MODx Revolution.

+* You may need to make the manager/controllers/security/login.php file writable by PHP, if it is not already. modActiveDirectory patches a bug in that file that is in Revo 2.0.0-pl.

 From there, you'll need to setup some settings:

 * activedirectory.account_suffix : The account suffix for your domain.
 Usually in @forest.domain format.